Board of Trustees Election 2026

 Los Angeles County’s Role

-The Los Angeles County Registrar-Recorder/County Clerk facilitates the election in which candidates run for the Altadena Library District Board of Trustees.
-The most accurate and up-to-date information pertaining to the election can be found at LAVote.gov.
+The Los Angeles County Registrar-Recorder/County Clerk facilitates the elections for the county.
+The most current information pertaining to the election can be found at LAVote.gov.

 DISTRICT REQUEST FOR APPOINTMENT OF A SEAT IF NO NOMINATION DOCUMENTS RECEIVED BY THE DEADLINE